endolith/PrefLib-www/README.md

 # PrefLib-www
-README.txt for PrefLib www (c) Nicholas Mattei and NICTA.
+README.txt for PrefLib www repository (c) Nicholas Mattei.

 All code and scripts for creating the PrefLib website.
 Currently the archive and data indexes are missing because GitHub is a bit strict on data sizes.
 The website serves as a repository for the data at this point.

-Please see www.PrefLib.org for more information about our project and a large library of real-world preference data For questions or comments please contact nsmattei@gmail.com or Nicholas.Mattei@nicta.com.au.
+Please see www.PrefLib.org for more information about our project and a large library of real-world preference data For questions or comments please contact nsmattei@gmail.com.

 This code comes without warranty.
 Please use or distribute for research and academic uses only.
 Please use according to the citation and fair use requests on found at www.preflib.org.